Sandy Row: Location

 Sandy Row is in south Belfast, beginning at the edge of the city centre, close to the Europa Hotel.
-The road runs south from the Boyne Bridge over the old Dublin railway line beside Great Victoria Street station, then crosses Donegall Road and ends at the bottom of Lisburn Road.
+The road runs south from the Boyne Bridge over the old Dublin railway line beside Belfast Grand Central station, then crosses Donegall Road and ends at the bottom of Lisburn Road.
 At the north end of the road was Murray's tobacco factory, opened in 1810, while at the other is a large Orange hall.

 History

-Formerly known as Carr's Row, Sandy Row is one of the oldest residential areas of Belfast.
+Formerly known as Carr's Row.
+For more than a thousand years, a road built along the Lagan River sandbanks was the principal thoroughfare leading southwards from Carrickfergus.
+"Carraig Fhearghais" – the rock of Fergus (5th century).

+During the late 1700s, 'Carr's Row' was originally a small village area on the outskirts of the town of Belfast.

+To the north is the Boyne Bridge was built in 1935 to cross over the railway tracks leading to the nearby Great Victoria Street station.
+It was these tidal waters that deposited sandbanks alongside the road and provide the sandy road surface that led to the village being renamed in the early 1800s from the original name of Carr's Row, to Sandy Row, shown therefore as such on the 2nd edition OS Map (1846/62).
+With much development of the area, the redirection of the Blackstaff river and the construction of the Lagan Weir (1994), the sand lines of the row are long lost to history.

 Its growth in population was in large part due to the expansion of the linen industry in Rowland Street.
-The name Sandy Row derived from the sandbank which abutted the road that followed the high-water mark resulting from the flow off the tidal waters of the Lagan River estuary.
-For over two thousand years, the road along the sandbank was the principal thoroughfare leading south from Carrickfergus.

 In the 19th century Sandy Row became a bustling shopping district, and by the turn of the 20th-century, there were a total of 127 shops and merchants based in the road.
 It continued to draw shoppers from all over Belfast until the outbreak of the Troubles in the late 1960s.
 The rows of 19th-century terraced houses in the streets and backstreets branching off Sandy Row have been demolished and replaced with modern housing.
-Six of the houses which formerly lined Rowland Street have been rebuilt in the Ulster Folk and Transport Museum.
+Six of the houses which formerly lined Rowland Street have been rebuilt in the Ulster Folk Museum.